electron/electron/docs/api/browser-window.md

       content in the window, can be `no-user-gesture-required`, `user-gesture-required`, `document-user-activation-required`.
 Defaults to
       `no-user-gesture-required`.
+    * `disableHtmlFullscreenWindowResize` Boolean (optional) - Whether to prevent the window from resizing when entering HTML Fullscreen.
+Default is `false`.

 When setting minimum or maximum window size with `minWidth`/`maxWidth`/ `minHeight`/`maxHeight`, it only constrains the users.
 It won't prevent you from